pelkmanslab/CodingStyleExample/README.md

 An example of Matlab code, that demonstrates some topics covered in the presentation 'Pelkmans Matlab Coding Style'.

-## Example Program Requirements
+##  Requirements of Example Program

-The program generates text for a letter, either addressed to a specific person (personal) or anonymously.
+1. Generate text for a letter, either addressed to a specific person (personal) or anonymously.

-Text is word-wrapped to 80 characters.
+2. Text is word-wrapped to 80 characters.

-The current date (when the function is called) is included.
+3. The current date (when the function is called) is included.

 ## Coding
 1. There's many multi-line matlab statements (the ```...``` at the end of each line!)